rgiot/demo.revision2024.etchy/Readme.md

 `bndbuild.yml` is the configuration file that describes how to construct the demo.
 See <https://cpcsdk.github.io/rust.cpclib/bndbuild/> for more documentation.

 - `sna` is a target to make a quick build that test if everything workds properly.
-It generates a snapshot but also update the etch4k.dsk file
+It generates a snapshot
 - `etch4k` is a target to make a slower build that compresses the demo and checks if it fits in 4k.
 It generates a snapshot but also update the etch4k.dsk file